CCTVVMZZ/First-missing-non-negative/README.md

 # First-missing-non-negative

+The project started from [this LeetCode puzzle](https://leetcode.com/problems/first-missing-positive/).
-The aim of the project is to implement in Python various solutions to the following optimization problem:
+The aim is to implement in Python various solutions to the following optimization problem:

 **Name**: First Missing Non-Negative Integer (FMNNI).
 **Input**: A container `T`.